-The Williamson party left the security of Fort Snelling with fur trader Joseph Renville as their guide and headed into the frontier to settle in their place of ministry among the Dakotas.
+The Williamson party left the security of Fort Snelling with fur trader Joseph Renville as their guide into the frontier to settle in their place of ministry among the Dakotas.
 On June 23, they boarded a boat owned by a fur trading company to travel on the St. Peter’s River to Traverse des Sioux, where they left the boat and walked about 125 miles to Lac qui Parle (Lake that Talks) arriving at their destination on July 9, 1835.

 However weak and unfaithful we have been, we must testify that the Lord who sent us has faithfully fulfilled to us all his promises.
 When he has caused us to pass through the waters, he has been with us, and the rivers, though deep, have not overflowed us; when the flaming prairie has threatened to consume us, we have walked through the fire and have not been burnt.

 When we have called upon him in the day of trouble, he has ever shown himself a God who hears and answers prayer.